WLOS: Sinclair ownership

 River City merged with Sinclair Broadcast Group in 1996.
 WFBC-TV was sold to a related company to Sinclair, Glencairn, Ltd. Glencairn subsequently changed its name to Cunningham Broadcasting Corporation, but its stock is still almost entirely owned by the Smith family that owns Sinclair, and the companies continue to be closely related.

 WLOS sold the Battle House studios to the adjoining Grove Park Inn in 1999 and began scouting for a new location.
 The station then secured space in the Biltmore Park commercial development south of downtown Asheville, with the first broadcasts from the new studio taking place in December 2000.
-Battle House was demolished in 2006; the inn argued that it was too deteriorated to be preserved and that its use as a TV station had resulted in too many alterations.
+Battle House was demolished in 2006; the inn argued that it was too deteriorated to be preserved and that a half-century of use as a TV studio had resulted in too many alterations.
 Among these were replacement of windows and doors and the removal of many finishes, as well as an addition to the structure made by the television station.

 By 2014, WLOS ranked second in estimated revenue, ahead of NBC affiliate WYFF in Greenville but behind WSPA-TV; this was an improvement from 2011, when it trailed both of the Upstate stations in revenue.

 On September 20, 2021, "My 40" and the MyNetworkTV programming on WMYA-TV moved exclusively to the 13.2 subchannel of WLOS.

-Programming

 News operation

 As the major station based in Asheville, WLOS has traditionally focused its regional news coverage on western North Carolina, where it achieves higher ratings than its competitors.
-It also was initially the smallest of the three TV newsrooms in the region.
-After airing its main early evening newscasts at 5:30 and later 7 pm, WLOS went head-to-head with the South Carolina stations (then-WFBC-TV and WSPA-TV) in 1979 and began airing its evening news at 6 pm.
+It was also initially the smallest of the three TV newsrooms in the region.
+After airing its main early evening newscasts at 5:30 and later 7 p.m., WLOS went head-to-head with the South Carolina stations (then-WFBC-TV and WSPA-TV) in 1979 and began airing its evening news at 6 p.m.

 Even though the station's focus is western North Carolina, management recognized the station needed a presence in the South Carolina part of the market if it was to lift itself from an overall third-place finish in the combined market.
 By the late 1970s, the station had a bureau in Greenville, which moved into a new building in 1984; that year, it also set up a news bureau in Spartanburg.
 The station expanded its news coverage with the addition of a new 5:30 p.m. newscast—in addition to its 6 p.m. report—in 1986, and a morning newscast debuted upon the end of Mr. Bill and Friends in 1988.
 AnchorMedia also invested in new equipment upon taking over.
 News programming slowly expanded: by 2008, the station had a two-hour morning newscast, 90 minutes of early evening news, and the 11 p.m. newscast on weeknights, and WMYA aired 6:30 and 10 p.m. newscasts produced by WLOS.

 In 2022, WLOS debuted a weekly sports show during the football season, Saturday Sports Night, covering regional college football.